This article contains the following information about the Teahouse:

 The restaurant’s unique name comes from when it opened over 80 years ago as a tea house.
 Although no longer a tea house today, the name has stuck around.

-Built in the late 1930s, the building was an officer’s mess during the Second World War.
+Built in the late 1930s, the building was an officer’s mess during World War II.
 After the war it became the Ferguson Point Tea Room.
 Years later, after being closed for a while, it reopened as the Teahouse Restaurant in the 1970s.

 Today the Teahouse is owned by the Vancouver-based Sequoia Company of Restaurants which also operates Cardero’s in Coal Harbour, Seasons in the Park at the top of Queen Elizabeth Park, and The Sandbar on Granville Island.